adtzlr/felupe/README.md

 u = displacement.interpolate()
 ```

-Additionally, the displacement gradient w.r.t. the undeformed coordinates is calculated for every quadrature point of every element in the region with the field method `grad()`.
-For `interpolate` and `grad` methods are also callable from functions of the math module.
+Additionally, the displacement gradient w.r.t. the undeformed coordinates is calculated for every quadrature point of every element in the region with the field method `grad()`. `interpolate` and `grad` methods are also callable from functions of the math module.
 The deformation gradient is obtained by a sum of the identity and the displacement gradient.

 ```python
 dudX = displacement.grad()